 Christina in Townsend — this is where she lives, and what she is running to protect.

-It started with questions about planning, infrastructure, and decisions shaping the future of this district — without clear answers.
-So I went to the meetings myself.
-I was the only one there who wasn't part of the process.
+I went to the meetings because no one else was asking the questions.
 I attended so consistently that Joe Barrett of the East Tennessee Development District gave me a nickname: "Oh, here's the concerned citizen."
-I earned that.

-Over time, that presence became formal.
-I served as Secretary of CPAC for three years.
-In 2025, I was appointed to the Townsend Planning Commission.
-In the room, on the record — not a spectator.
-Long before I held a title.
-And I take the minutes.
+That presence became formal.
+Secretary of CPAC for three years.
+Appointed to the Townsend Planning Commission in 2025.
+In the room, on the record — long before I held a title.

 The Contrast